How Long Do Riding Mowers Last? Average Life Expectancy By Brand

 Ariens Edge 34 inch 19 HP (Kohler) Zero Turn Mower 915243

-If you’ve been an avid user of modern lawn mowers like our team, you’d know that most manufacturers measure how many hours their product would last.
+If you’ve been an avid user of modern lawn mowers like me, you’d know that most manufacturers measure how many hours their product would last.
 This information is often included in the owner’s manual to manage mower life expectations.

 Upon searching the current market, we also noticed that affordable riding lawn mowers have an average service life of 1200 hours or less.
 Meanwhile, premium brands are designed to last around 1500 operating hours or even more.